 Brunch is an excellent meal to flex your creative side.
 Since you can make both breakfast and lunch dishes, you're not constrained by the same limitations as your standard menu.
 Also, since brunch is a once-a-week thing, you can create an entirely unique menu for it.
 But, if you're struggling to maintain staff, how can you keep up with demand?

 If you can prep dishes ahead of time, a blast chiller helps keep bring food out of the danger zone safely for storage, while also helping to eliminate food waste.
 Using a combi oven enables you to make dishes that require different methods like steaming, roasting and baking, without having to have separate pieces of equipment.
-And don't forget the holding cabinets to keep food hot or cold until everything is ready to be served.

 Once you get the right equipment to satisfy your back-of-house requirements, feel free to mix up your menu.
 Some traditional brunch favorites include ham with all the trimmings, eggs Benedict (on some high-class bread), or seafood cocktails.
 Consider a beautiful duck dish for a center of the plate option.
 You also can't go wrong with some chicken and waffles or French toast with fresh fruit and other sides.